RNoeldner/CSVQuickViewer/README.md

 The application can:
 * Guess the appropriate Code Page
-* Guess the Delimiter, Record Seperator
+* Guess the Delimiter, Record Separator
 * Configurable handling of quotes
 * Guess the Start Row skipping comment lines
 * Use typed values in contracts to text values